 THIS NEW NORMAL AFFECTS OUR MENTAL HEALTH

-But while you think you’re doing the right things, this coronavirus public health crisis is taking its toll on your mental health.
+But while you think you’re doing the right things, this coronavirus public health crisis is taking its toll on your mental health, sometimes causing catastrophic thinking, overwhelm and stress.
 If life wasn’t hard enough, this situation we’ve been thrown into so quickly has us all feeling the stress of our new normal.
 And when the duration of this new normal is unknown, it’s understandable that it would impact our mental health.
 It all seems so surreal as we see each other wearing masks, watch as kids end the school year on video and grieve the summer plans that are now cancelled.
 This all may have you feeling anxious, stressed, exhausted from being “on” all the time for your kids, angry, sad, heartbroken, afraid, depressed and fully overwhelmed.
 Please know that while we’re ALL learning what our new normal looks like, the feelings you’re experiencing as a reaction to it are completely normal, common and expected in a time like this.